How to profit from payroll services

 When mistakes are made, they can affect a company’s financial records and tax returns.
 Persistent or large errors can even lead to an audit.
 If you’re an accountant, and make data entry mistakes, then the tax agency may hold you responsible.
 This could lead to tax penalties and other fines.

 Data entry mistakes also cause businesses to over or under pay their employees.
 If you overpay someone your client could lose money.
-If you occasionally underpay an employee, it is duplicated effort to correct the error.
+If you occasionally underpay an employee, it is a duplicated effort to correct the error.
 Regular underpayments could result in prosecutions and fines.
 Just like tax penalties, you can be held financially responsible if the mistake was due to your negligence.

 With traditional payroll services, the potential of making a data entry error is high.
 With automated data entry, much of the risk goes away.
 There’s far less manual work, so less scope for error.
 That means less time correcting mistakes and less chance of an audit, prosecution or fine.
 So cloud software helps lower your risk when offering payroll services.